gopesh-sharma/personal-website/_posts/2019-04-11-hello-world.md

 This blog runs on Jekyll, using so-simple-theme and served over GitHub Pages.
 The website is open source if you want to have a look, https://github.com/gopesh-sharma/personal-website.
 Trust me, nothing is easier than building your sites using Jeykyll, you can start in like 30 minutes.

-I am not perfect, so if you found any issues in this blog, please let me know.

 Thanks for reading.